yotiosoft/winprocinfo/README.md

 ## Methods for Retrieving Process Information

 1. **Retrieving information of all processes and threads**
-   - Use `winprocinfo::get()` to retrieve information on all processes and threads at once.
+   - Use `winprocinfo::get_list()` to retrieve information on all processes and threads at once.
    - Within the retrieved `WinProcList`, it is possible to search by process name or PID.
    - Effective when you want to retrieve multiple process information at once.